Split Milnor-Witt Motives and its Applications to Fiber Bundles: Introduction

-The stage being set, we can now state the following theorem, which describes the decomposition of the Grassmannians \(Gr(k,n)\) in the category of MW-motives (see Theorem \ref{Grass1}). \begin{theorem} \begin{enumerate} \item[(a)] We have
+The stage being set, we can now state the following theorem, which describes the decomposition of the Grassmannians \(Gr(k,n)\) in the category of MW-motives (see Theorem \ref{Grass1}), where \(Gr(k,n)\) parametrizes \(k\)-dimensional subspaces inside an \(n\)-dimensional \(F\)-vector space. \begin{theorem} \begin{enumerate} \item[(a)] We have

-\item[(b)] Suppose that all tableaux are twisted.
+\item[(b)] Suppose that all diagrams are twisted.
 We have